 Number Sense: Lesson 16

 Many of the lesson plans suggest ways that real objects can be used to support math processes.
 Math skill levels will vary significantly among students in a classroom.
 The same activity format can easily be adjusted to accommodate different learning needs (some students may be counting, some may be adding single digits, some may be using a calculator to subtract double digits with regrouping, etc.) Teachers should make the adjustments based on present skill levels and goals for each student.

 Dynamic Math - Unlimited Math Problems!

 Dynamic Math is an interactive feature providing an expansive collection of math problems to practice identified mathematics skills.
-Students have a multitude of practice problems in the areas of addition, subtraction, multiplication and division with the Dynamic Math feature.
-Dynamic Math is located after the four pages of premade problems for each skill in the Number Sence Lessons, and can easily be recognized by the green refresh button at the top of the page.
-Learn More about Dynamic Math
+Students have a multitude of practice problems in the areas of addition, subtraction, multiplication, and division with the Dynamic Math feature.
+Dynamic Math is located after the four pages of pre-made problems for each skill in the Number Sense Lessons, and can easily be recognized by the green refresh button at the top of the page.

 Survey and Chart: Lesson 17

 Charting and graphing information can involve a variety of activities including asking and answering questions, counting, and problem-solving analysis.
 Charting and graphing can often be incorporated into activities where students indicate their favorite or a preference.
 When the student's responses are placed on a graph or chart, results can be analyzed to answer group questions.